"Big in Japan" - Insightful Articles About The Music Market In Japan

 There are bands and labels from all over the world (some that have not even set foot in Japan) that are selling a few hundred, some a few thousand, and some a few million dollars worth in music in Japan each year.
 They are hard-working bands and labels that are smart and understand the global music business.

-Currently, the most popular genres of music in Japan are foreign and domestic hiphop, RnB, alt rock, hard rock, metal, punk, techno, house, dance/club, classical, and jazz.
+Currently, the most popular genres of music in Japan are foreign and domestic hiphop, RnB, alt rock, hard rock, metal, punk, techno, house, dance/club, idol, classical, and jazz.
 However, there is a demand for music with foreign ethnic origins such as African-American ("Black") gospel, soul, funk, and blues, as well as reggae, world, healing (new age), Hawaiian, and Brazilian/Latin music.